- Generally, dogs roll on their backs when they are happy and want to receive belly rubs from their humans.

 You probably see your dog do this a lot, which makes you ask, why do dogs roll on their backs?
 The simple answer is that they are seeking attention and belly rub, but this could also be a sign of submissiveness, respect, or trust.

 My dog has all kinds of funny behaviors—I’m sure yours too.
-While most of them are worth a laugh or two, it’s not unusual to stop and wonder about why your dog acts as he or she does.
-Even something as simple as rolling on his or her back can provoke some curiosity, and learning a little more about why that behavior occurs can actually teach you a fair bit about your dog.
+While most of them are worth a laugh or two, it’s not unusual to stop and wonder about why your dog acts as he does.
+Even something as simple as rolling on his back can provoke some curiosity, and learning a little more about why that behavior occurs can actually teach you a fair bit about your dog.

 Why Dogs Roll on Their Backs